Extreme Dreams with Ben Fogle: First series (2006)

 The Guyana trip was organised for Ricochet by Trekforce, an expedition company that was able to assist with planning, logistics and safety before and during the trek.
 The brief was for "a jungle destination that was remote, rarely visited and difficult to get to" but allowed the camera crews and production team to go about their everyday duties and did not compromise on safety issues.

 Second series (2008)

-Series Two aired on BBC2 at 6.30pm from 14 January 2008.
+Series Two aired on BBC2 at 6.30 p.m. from 14 January 2008.
 The teams of five participants for the second series were chosen by Ben Fogle in February 2007 in Wales, with input from explorer Benedict Allen, wildlife presenter Charlotte Uhlenbroek and psychologist Dr Cynthia McVey.
 The teams travelled to, respectively: